 It is written by an external management entity.

 Changes take effect as soon as practical in the implementation.
+Changes made while associated with an AP or while operating a BSS should take effect only after disassociation or the deactivation of the BSS, respectively.

 This attribute, when true, indicates that the LDPC coding option for VHT packets is enabled."